-Learn how to find good dividend stocks to invest in by quickly filtering through available dividend stocks for ones that offer a great yield as well as capital gains potential.
-This dividend stock strategy can be utilized by investors, or day or swing traders seeking to put unused capital (currently sitting in a bank account, or other low yielding financial product) to work for a higher return.
+Learn how to find good dividend stocks to invest in, offering a great yield as well as capital gains potential.
+This dividend stock strategy can be utilized by investors, or day or swing traders seeking to put unused capital to work.
+See the technical and fundamental criteria to look for, as well as how to quickly find trades.

 The dividend strategy below is not for everyone.
-It’s not a completely passive approach and requires some research (spending about 20 to 30 minutes each month so you always have other trade candidates in case one of your current positions closes).
-The approach is designed to utilize capital, achieving returns greater than a typical passive, buy-and-hold, or savings (collecting interest) strategy…through the use of dividends and capital gains.
+It’s not a completely passive approach and requires some research.
+It requires spending about an hour each month so you always have other trade candidates in case one of your current positions closes.

 I’m an active trader.
-I day trade and swing trade, yet but like many investors I face the issue of getting nearly zero percent interest on any capital that is sitting in a bank–a problem faced since 2009 by investors holding cash.
+I day trade and swing trade stocks and currencies, yet but like many investors, I face the issue of getting nearly zero percent interest on any capital that is sitting in a bank–a problem faced since 2009 by investors holding cash.
 Investing in some dividend stocks utilizes that capital, producing a return.
 While there is always a risk of losing on individual trades, not utilizing capital also has a downside: the purchasing power of those dollars, sitting in a bank and doing nothing, continually decline.
-A dividend approach that utilizes that capital, creates a return and only takes about 30 minutes a month implement (and results in about 5 to 15 trades a year) is worth considering.

-The dividend yield is the dollar amount of the yearly dividends received, divided by the purchase price of the stock (then multiply the result by 100 to get a percentage).
+The dividend yield, a portion of our expected return, is the dollar amount of the yearly dividends received divided by the purchase price of the stock.
+Multiply the result by 100 to get a percentage.
 If you make multiple purchases of the same stock at different prices, then the dividend yield is yearly dividends divided by the average purchase price.

-The price of the dividend stock fluctuates daily, going either up or down.
-Regardless of the direction of the price you have some reasonable assurance that you’ll be making something on your money from the dividend stock you bought.
-When you buy matters though.
+The price of a stock fluctuates daily, going either up or down.
+Regardless of the direction of the price you have some reasonable assurance that you’ll at least make the dividend yield (assuming dividends payouts are consistent and sustainable).
+When you buy matters, though.
 If a stock is fluctuating between $11 and $15 over the course of several years, why buy it at $15 when you can buy it at $11 or $11.50?
-If a company pays a $1.24 yearly dividend, the price you buy the stock at makes a significant difference in your dividend yield (your return on your capital invested).
+If a company pays a $1.24 yearly dividend, the price you buy the stock at makes a significant difference in your dividend yield.

 - Dividend yield when buying at $11.5: $1.24 / $11.5 = 10.78%